Comprehensive Review: The Waters of McMurray Senior Living

 Executive summary

 Ridgecrest of McMurray is the new name for The Waters of McMurray, a senior living community in McMurray, Pennsylvania, following its acquisition by Legend Senior Living.
-This review covers services, amenities, activities, resident feedback, and costs to help you and your family evaluate whether it's the right fit.
+This review covers the community's services, amenities, and activities to help you and your family evaluate whether it is the right fit.

 Facility overview and transition status